openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	ofEllipse (maxBrightnessX, maxBrightnessY, 40,40);
 }
 ```
-Our application locates the bright spot of the laser, and draws a circle around it.
-Of course, now that we know where the bright spot is, it is possible to create more sophisticated graphical responses.
+Our application locates the bright spot of the laser (which, luckily for us, is the brightest part of the scene) and draws a circle around it.
+Of course, now that we know where the brightest (or darkest) spot is, we can can develop many interesting applications, such as sun trackers, turtle trackers...

 ![Laser Tag by GRL](images/laser_tag_result.jpg)